-- During the three months ending March 31, 2014, the Company reduced operating overhead at the site through staff reductions, suspending capital-intensive projects and curtailing mill and refinery improvements.
-Site activities focused on interim reclamation measures including securing and stabilizing the tailings and the evaporation pond as well as maintaining required permits in good standing. - During the comparable period ending March 31, 2013, the Shafter Project was under active development with the Company focused on increasing production, identifying higher grade zones and making capital improvements to the processing facility in order to improve throughput rate and recoveries. - During the year ending December 31, 2013, the Company engaged Mine Development Associates ("MDA") to prepare a new resource estimate for the Shafter Project.
+- During the three months ending June 30, 2014, the Company completed interim reclamation measures including securing and stabilizing the tailings and the evaporation pond.
+Other activities included preparing for the anticipated de-watering of the historic Goldfields Exploration Shaft which includes discussions with State regulators regarding permits. - During the comparable period ending June 30, 2013, the Shafter Project was under active development with the Company focused on increasing production, identifying higher grade zones and making capital improvements to the processing facility in order to improve throughput rate and recoveries. - During the year ending December 31, 2013, the Company engaged Mine Development Associates ("MDA") to prepare a new resource estimate for the Shafter Project.
 This was made necessary by the inability of previous resource models to adequately predict grades and tonnages of those mineralized domains targeted for exploitation during ramp development towards the unmined deeper, eastern extension.
 Concurrently, plans were being developed to rehabilitate the mine shafts, hoisting systems and mine dewatering system in the eastern extension of the mineralized zone thereby allowing early access to this non-mined area delineated by Goldfields in the late 1970's and early 1980's.
-Following the decision to place the Shafter project on care and maintenance, the Company did not proceed with the completion of the new resource estimate in order to reduce costs. - For the three months ending March 31, 2014, the Company recorded expenses related to putting mine in care and maintenance of \$909,482 (\$ nil for Q1 2013 and Q4 2013).
-This amount is mainly attributable to property taxes, maintenance, insurance premiums, rental equipment, supplies, contractor services and general expenses.
+Following the decision to place the Shafter project on care and maintenance, the Company deferred completing the new resource estimate in order to reduce costs. - For the six months ending June 30, 2014, the Company recorded expenses related to putting mine in care and maintenance of \$1,032,900 (\$nil for Q2 2013 and \$909,482 for Q1 2014).
+This amount is mainly attributable to property taxes, maintenance, insurance premiums, rental equipment, supplies, contractor services and general expenses. - The Company did not conduct any exploration activities during the three months ending June 30, 2014.
+During the comparable three months ending June 30, 2013, the Company's exploration group undertook a limited field programme of detailed mapping and sampling, laid-out a drill plan.
+This work located drill set-ups to test for new silver and gold mineralization in close proximity to both the unmined Shafter and historical Presidio deposits. - Continuing pressure from mining operations caused a transfer of several exploration geologists and technicians into the mining group during the second and third quarters.
+The exploration group at Shafter was disbanded in late October, 2013. - During late March through July of 2014, the Company engaged several consultants to complete detailed reviews of the current and historic technical databases for the Project.